j2810/OpenCV-Bootcamp/README.md

 # OpenCV-Bootcamp
-This Repository Contains the Practical Notebooks of OpenCV Fundamentals
+This Repository Contains the Practical Notebooks of the OpenCV BootCamp by OpenCV University